Anomalous bunching of nearly indistinguishable bosons: Perturbations to indistinguishable bosons

-which concludes the proof. \end{proof} The stability of bunching probabilities \emph{around the ideal bosonic case}, further supports the idea that this case might be a local maximum (Conjecture P\ref{conj:physical_conj}).
-In what follows we show how to disprove this via a second-order expansion of the bunching probability.
+The stationarity of the multimode bunching probability near fully indistinguishable photons supports the idea that, even though we now know it is not a global maximum~\cite{bosonbunching}, it might be a local maximum (Conjecture P\ref{conj:physical_conj}).
+In what follows, we show that the second-order expansion of the bunching probability invalidates this conjecture.